ST. NICHOLAS OF MYRA & CHILI

 Right around the time that he completed his studies, both of his parents died, most likely due to a plague.
 Nicholas inherited their Christian spirituality, generosity, and quite a bit of wealth.

 Nicholas served as a deacon and studied to become a priest in his hometown of Patara.
 The needs of his community and the ways of Jesus Christ in the gospels were important to him.
-He probably thought and prayed on Jesus’ words: “If you want to be perfect, go and sell what you own and give the money to the destitute, and you will have treasure in heaven.
-Then come back and follow me.” — Matthew 19:21
+He probably thought and prayed on Jesus’s words: “If you want to be perfect, go, and sell your possessions and give to the poor, and you will have treasure in heaven.
+Then come, follow me.” — Matthew 19:21

 Nicholas did not follow this directive exactly.
 Perhaps, he continued to provide charity as individually needed because that’s how his parents taught him to do it.
 Or perhaps, he was just a roll-up-his-sleeves-and-jump-in-to-help kind of guy.